-The entire Minnesota market saw an increase of 4.7% in occupancy rates for February compared to the previous month.
-The Bloomington market led the state with an occupancy rate of 50.5%.
-The Minneapolis market had the lowest occupancy rate in the state at 28.3%.
-At a 43.3% occupancy rate, the entire Minnesota market trailed behind the total United States by 13.6%.
+The entire Minnesota market saw an increase of 2.4% in occupancy rates for April compared to the previous month.
+The Bloomington market led the state with an occupancy rate of 57.9%.
+Although the Minneapolis market had the lowest occupancy rate in the state at 43.2%, this rate was an increase of 3% compared to the previous month.
+At a 50.8% occupancy rate, the entire Minnesota market trailed behind the total United States by 14.7%.

 The February lodging market continued to show improvement compared to one year ago.
 Minnesota’s statewide February 2022 RevPAR of $45.66 marked a year-over-year increase of 56.5% against February 2021, and year-to-date RevPAR in Minnesota was up from 2021 RevPAR through February by 58.5%.
 Bloomington led the state in February with $58.41 RevPAR.
 The entire Minnesota market saw a drop of 4.3% in occupancy rates for January compared to the previous month.
 The Rochester market led the state with an occupancy rate of 45.1%.
 The Minneapolis market had the lowest occupancy rate in the state at 23.4%.
 At a 38.6% occupancy rate, the entire Minnesota market trailed behind the total United States by 9.2%.